-3. The hospital reports abuses and losses of controlled substances, in accordance with federal and state law and regulation, to the individual responsible for the pharmacy department or service and, as appropriate, to the chief executive officer.
+3. For rehabilitation and psychiatric distinct part units in critical access hospitals: The critical access hospital reports abuses and losses of controlled substances, in accordance with federal and state law and regulation, to the individual responsible for the pharmacy department or service and, as appropriate, to the chief executive officer.
 Note: This element of performance is also applicable to sample medications.

-The hospital removes all expired, damaged, mislabeled, contaminated, or otherwise unusable medications and stores them separately from medications available for patient use.
+4. The critical access hospital removes all expired, damaged, mislabeled, contaminated, or otherwise unusable medications and stores them separately from medications available for patient use.
 Note: This element of performance is also applicable to sample medications.